Highlights

 79

-Now, before we get into the important info of how you can watch 'Blade Runner' right now, here are some particulars about the Shaw Brothers, The Ladd Company, Warner Bros.
+Now, before we get into the fundamentals of how you can watch 'Blade Runner' right now, here are some quick facts about the Shaw Brothers, The Ladd Company, Warner Bros.
 Pictures drama flick.
 Blade Runner starring Harrison Ford, Rutger Hauer, Sean Young, Edward James Olmos has a R rating, a runtime of about 1 hr 58 min.
 The release date of the movie is June 25th, 1982.
-The movie received a user score of 79/100 on TMDb, which was generated using reviews from 14,547 community users.
+The movie received a user score of 79/100 on TMDb, which was generated using reviews from 14,547 platform users.

-Eager to watch 'Blade Runner' from the comfort of your living room?
-Finding a streaming service to buy, rent, download, or view the Ridley Scott-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.
+In the mood to watch 'Blade Runner' on any device you have handy?
+Searching for a streaming service to buy, rent, download, or watch the Ridley Scott-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Blade Runner' on each platform when they are available.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Blade Runner' on each platform when they are available.
 'Blade Runner' is currently available to rent, purchase, or stream via subscription on Fandango At Home, Spectrum On Demand, Prime Video, Microsoft Store, Google Play Movies, and YouTube in the US.

 'Blade Runner' Release Dates